samutayuga/putumaskubesample/podschedulingrole/step3/text.md

 pod/other-kuiperbelt-6b8d869686-4w69v   0/1     Pending   0          82s
 ```

-Create another deployment in `magellan` namespace with `nginx:alpine` image and make its pod tolerant to `controlplane` node which its taint  is `owner=oortcloud:NoSchedule`.
-This represents the deployment from oortcloud team.
+Create a new namespace, `oortcloud`.
+In this namespace create a deployment with `nginx:alpine` image and make its pod tolerant to `controlplane` node which its taint  is `owner=oortcloud:NoSchedule`.
+This represents the deployment from `oortcloud` team.

 Initiate the manifest creation with imperative approach,
 Save the manifest into a file `/tmp/small-oortcloud-tolerant.yaml`

-`kubectl create deployment small-oortcloud-tolerant --image=nginx:alpine -n magellan  --dry-run=client -o yaml > /tmp/small-oortcloud-tolerant.yaml`{{exec}}
+`kubectl create deployment small-oortcloud-tolerant --image=nginx:alpine -n oortcloud  --dry-run=client -o yaml > /tmp/small-oortcloud-tolerant.yaml`{{exec}}

 Open the manifest in edit mode,